DHRI-Curriculum/DHRIFT/README.md

 print("Welcome to the Python workshop!")
 ```

-The results are displayed instantly, without needing to leave the browser, reinforcing learning by allowing immediate feedback.
+Users are able to open the code editor and run this code themselves within the browser.

 Benefits of WASM Integration:
 - **No Setup Required**: Learners don’t need to install any local tools or environments.
 Everything runs directly in the browser.